MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ni-gnssdriver-ioctl_gnss_listen_geofences_trackingstatus.md

 The application processor-based geofence engine stays active for as long as the GNSS engine remains in the low-signal condition.
 Subsequently, when the GNSS engine is able to track geofences again  by communicating a success tracking status alert through this IOCTL, the HLOS gracefully transfer full control back to the GNSS engine through the following steps.

 On receipt of this success tracking status alert, the HLOS brings down it’s application processor-based geofence tracking engine, issues a <b>GNSS_ResetGeofencesTracking</b> command to the GNSS engine, and re-adds the currently active geofences together with the current entry/exit status of each geofence.
 This reset operation is necessary so that the GNSS engine can re-synchronize the states of all the geofences  and raise any needed geofence alert for any of them

-There will be a pending IOCTL all the time.
+<h3><a id="GNSS_driver_notes"></a><a id="gnss_driver_notes"></a><a id="GNSS_DRIVER_NOTES"></a>GNSS driver notes</h3>There will be a pending IOCTL all the time.
 Whenever there is a tracking status change the I/O operation should be completed.
 When geofences are initially added to the GNSS engine, the HLOS optimistically assumes that the GNSS engine is able to track the geofences.
 Thus initially the IOCTL should be filled only when the GNSS engine is unable to track geofences, and the tracking status is a failure code.
 Subsequently, the adapter expects the IOCTL to be filled when the tracking status changes to success.

 A failure tracking status implies that the GNSS engine is unable to reliably track geofences due to bad signal conditions or other transient reasons.
 This status applies to the overall ability to reliably track geofences, as opposed to specific to one or more geofence.
 Thus a failure status must be reported even when the GNSS engine can track most of the fences, but cannot do so for a smaller number.